 - Automatic pool cleaning equipment (such as pool sweeps) must be kept out of the pool during times the pool is open for use.

 - The pool main drain cover must be secured in place so that it can be removed only with tools.

 - All skimmers must have a weir, and a removable strainer basket.

-A complete description of public swimming pool regulations may be found in the pamphlet noted previously, namely The Design, Construction, Operation and Maintenance of Public Swimming Pools, 1998.
-This pamphlet may be purchased at Marin County Environmental Health Services or you can download it at the above link.
+A complete description of public swimming pool regulations may be found in the booklet noted previously, namely Public Swimming Pools and Spas.
+This booklet may be purchased at Marin County Environmental Health Services or you can download it at the above link.